uc-berkeley-w215/fall2022/project/README.md

 	- any material required during the research activities (surveys, recruiting ads, etc.)
 2. Designs, mockups, and prototypes at the appropriate level of fidelity.

-Share this revised proposal in the Slack channel.
+You are encouraged to share your study materials in the Slack channel to get feedback.

 Some aspects of your protocol you might want to consider:
 - Where will you advertise your survey/interview protocol?
 What text will you use to advertise it?
 This text is important because it should be brief, neutral, but should spark at some interest in your study.